UltraEngine/Documentation/CPP/EntityComponentSystem.md

 # Entity Component System

 The Ultra Engine Entity Component System is a high-level system for developing games and simulations.
-The component system is designed to meet three goals:
+The component system is designed to meet the following goals:

 - Allow addition of modular logical components without increasing the overall complexity of the program.
 - Support for saving and loading of user-defined objects and game states.